Spinal Muscular Atrophy

 Several FDA-approved treatments are available and should be initiated as soon as possible after diagnosis for the best outcomes

-UNITY Screen (™) starts with carrier screening for spinal muscular atrophy to identify carriers who may have an increased risk of having a baby with SMA.
-If you are a carrier, UNITY Screen (™) automatically performs single-gene NIPT on your sample to determine your baby’s risk of having spinal muscular atrophy.
-While not diagnostic, UNITY Screen (™) offers early identification of pregnancies at high-risk for SMA, which is crucial for informed family planning and early intervention.
+UNITY Fetal Risk Screen starts with carrier screening for spinal muscular atrophy to identify carriers who may have an increased risk of having a baby with SMA.
+If you are a carrier, UNITY Fetal Risk Screen automatically performs a fetal risk assessment using cfDNA on your sample to determine your baby’s risk of having spinal muscular atrophy.
+While not diagnostic, UNITY Fetal Risk Screen offers early identification of pregnancies at high-risk for SMA, which is crucial for informed family planning and early intervention.

 The American College of Obstetricians and Gynecologists recommends that anyone planning to start a family or those who are already pregnant be offered carrier screening for inherited conditions, including spinal muscular atrophy.